 A project to clean and repair the historic Capitol Court building's exterior sandstone is scheduled to begin the week of Dec.
 9, 2019.
-Work replace doors and fully restore the building's wood window frames will begin Sept.
-30. There will be noise, parking and pedestrian impacts as well as dust at times.
+Work replace doors and fully restore the building's wood window frames began earlier this fall.
+There will be noise, parking and pedestrian impacts as well as dust at times.
 The noisiest work will typically occur in the morning hours.
 Signs with pedestrian detour and alternative parking information will be posted.
-The work is scheduled to last through January.
+The work is scheduled to last into the spring of 2020.

 Work on the building will comply with historic preservation requirements.
 For example, all scaffolding will be self-supported and not attached to the historic building façade.

 The building known as the Old Thurston County Courthouse, at the corner of 11th and Capitol Way, was erected in 1930 and designed by local architect Joseph Wohleb.
 In 1978 the courthouse functions were relocated to Olympia's westside, leaving the building vacant until 1989 when the state entered into a partnership with Lorig Associates to renovate the facility.
 Renovation was completed in 1991.